NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/deploying.md

 # Deploying your contracts

-To deploy your contracts, you can use [Hardhat Ignition](/ignition), our declarative deployment system.
-You can deploy the `Lock` contract from the sample project by using its accompanying Ignition module.
-An Ignition module is a TypeScript or JavaScript file that allows you to specify what needs to be deployed.
+To deploy your contracts, we recommend using [Hardhat Ignition](/ignition), our declarative deployment system.
+Hardhat Ignition is now the preferred method for deploying contracts in Hardhat v3.

+In the sample project, you'll find an Ignition module for deploying the `Lock` contract.
+An Ignition module is a TypeScript or JavaScript file that specifies what needs to be deployed.

-In the sample project, the Ignition module `LockModule` which deploys the `Lock` contract, is under the `./ignition/modules` directory and looks like this:
+The `LockModule` which deploys the `Lock` contract is located in the `./ignition/modules` directory and looks like this:

 ::::tabsgroup{options="TypeScript,JavaScript"}